GoogleChrome/web.dev/content/fast/test-guide/index.md

 <img src="./assets/network.png" width="400" alt="The network tab in devtools">

 _Wowza_.
-71.2kB worth of JavaScript just to sort a few numbers.
+71.2 KB worth of JavaScript just to sort a few numbers.
 What gives?

 If you dive into the code in `src/index.js`, you'll notice that we're importing the `lodash` library and using one of its methods to sort our numbers.
 Lodash is an excellent library that provides many useful utility functions, but we're making a common mistake here.
 We don't have to import the entire library if we're not using most of it!